In This Article

 For optimal performance on your home page, keep external content to a minimum (e.g. RSS feeds, weather, news tickers, etc.)

-We've compiled a wireframe which includes our recommendations for how content should be arranged on the home page:
+We've compiled a wireframe that includes our recommendations for how content should be arranged on the home page:

 Digging in further to the type of content you may display on your homepage and some key use cases: